graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ## Null values

 Custom scalars process and handle null values during serialization and deserialization.
-This allows for custom scalars that can, assist when you have database values such as 0 that should represent null when exposed outside the schema.
+This allows for custom scalars that can assist when you have database values such as 0 that should represent null when exposed outside the schema.
 Below is an example of a scalar intended to represent a database autoincrementing numeric identifier internally, where null values are stored as 0.